diavastos/SWITCHES/README.md

 # SWITCHES
-SWITCHES is a Parallel Programming Platform for Task-based Data-flow Execution.
+SWITCHESaaaaaaaaaaaaaa is a Parallel Programming Platform for Task-based Data-flow Execution.
 It is implemented for multi- and many-core processors that support a global address space (shared memory) and uses OpenMP v4.5 compiler directives for writting parallel applications.

 __Preface__